 As the content and nature of the NAEP instrument evolve to match instructional practice, the ability of the assessment to measure change over time is reduced.
 While short-term trends can be measured in many of the NAEP subjects, the most reliable instruments of change over time are the NAEP long-term trend assessments.

+Long-Term Trend assessments are conducted every few years.
 Students are assessed in reading or mathematics.
-This assessment has been administered to students across the nation since the late 1960’s and allows educators, researchers and policy makers to examine trends in national academic achievement over time.
+This assessment has been administered to students across the nation since the early 1970’s and allows educators, researchers and policy makers to examine trends in national academic achievement over time.
 Since its inception, Long-Term Trend has been administered to students at various ages (ages 9, 13, and 17; not grade levels.)
 Results are reported at the national level only.